From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Old photo of Eli Caniglia’s Venice Inn on 69th and Pacific.

-He bought property at 69th and Pacific Street near Aksarben.
-On that land he opened the 150-seat Venice Inn at a cost of $27,000.
-The day after its grand opening, Pacific Street was closed so a new bridge could be constructed over the Little Papio Creek.
-Over the next 10 months, customers were required to drive over a dirt road from 72nd in order to reach the restaurant.
+For his restaurant, Eli bought property at 69th and Pacific Street near Aksarben.
+On the land he built the 150-seat Venice Inn.
+His opening wasn’t so smooth, however, as a new bridge being built over the Little Papio Creek closed Pacific Street out front the day after its grand opening.
+Over the next 10 months, customers were required to drive over a dirt road from 72nd Street in order to reach the restaurant.

 Looking inside Venice Inn.
 Courtesy of Venice Inn Facebook page.